iamsayan/wp-last-modified-info/readme.txt

 #### What does this plugin do?

 Using this plugin, display last modified info on your WordPress posts and pages.
 Use shortcode `[lmt-post-modified-info]` for posts and `[lmt-page-modified-info]` for pages.
-This plugin also adds 'dateModified' schema markup on WordPress posts automatically.
+This plugin also adds 'dateModified' schema markup in WordPress posts automatically.

 * Allows you to display Last modified information in your posts and pages individually.
 * Provides you with options to display the last modified/last updated date above or below your posts and pages.
-You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after content.
+You can also set date/time formats and the position of the timestamp in WordPress Posts and Pages which can be either before content or after the content.
 * Allows you to customize the text which is to be displayed alongside the last modified date (default: Last updated on).
-* Inserts 'dateModified' schama markup to your WordPress posts automatically.
+* Inserts 'dateModified' schema markup to your WordPress posts automatically.
-* Allows you to display last modified info in all posts types column and publish meta box in the dashboard.
+* Allows you to display last modified info on all post types column and publish meta box in the dashboard with author name.
-* Allows you to sort posts/pages by last updated/modified info.
+* Allows you to sort posts/pages of last updated/modified info.
+* Allows you to display last modified info on your post as human readable format i.e. Days/weeks/months/years ago.
+* Allows you to display last modified info of all posts in the WordPress admin bar.
+* You can also add template tags to your theme files.
+Go to the FAQ section for more information.
+* Allows you to display last modified author info in posts, pages.
+* Allows you to add last modified timestamp in post/page's custom field.
+* And you can customize all and everything.

 #### Compatibility

-This plugin is fully compatible with WordPress Version 4.4 and beyond and also compatible with any WordPress theme.
+This plugin is fully compatible with WordPress Version 3.5 and beyond and also compatible with any WordPress theme.

 #### Support
-* Community support via the [support forums on wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)
+* Community support via the [support forums at wordpress.org](https://wordpress.org/support/plugin/wp-last-modified-info)
-* We don’t handle support via e-mail, Twitter, GitHub issues etc.
+* We don’t handle support via email, Twitter, GitHub issues etc.

 #### Contribute
 * Active development of this plugin is handled [on GitHub](https://github.com/iamsayan/wp-last-modified-info).
-* Pull requests for documented bugs are highly appreciated.
+* Pull requests for documenting bugs are highly appreciated.
-* If you think you’ve found a bug (e.g. you’re experiencing unexpected behaviour), please post at the [support forums](https://wordpress.org/support/plugin/wp-last-modified-info) first.
+* If you think you’ve found a bug (e.g. You’re experiencing unexpected behaviour), please post on the [support forums](https://wordpress.org/support/plugin/wp-last-modified-info) first.

-#### Bug reports

-Bug reports for WP Last Modified Info are [welcomed on GitHub](https://github.com/iamsayan/wp-last-modified-info).
-Please note GitHub is not a support forum, and issues that arenâ€™t properly qualified as bugs will be closed.

 == Installation ==